Criteria for Selecting a Divorce Attorney in Washington State

 Answer:

-You should select an attorney in a similar manner that you would select any other professional such as a doctor, dentist.
-You should assess first what you have at stake in your case.
+You should assess what you have at stake in your case.
 Are there children?
 Is there a house which equity needs to be divided?
 Is there a civilian or military pension or a 401k plan?
 Is there an issue of maintenance to be addressed?
 Is one spouse making considerably more than the other?
 Is there child support that will have to be paid?

 You should focus primarily on your assessment of the attorney's ability and willingness to represent you well in court and the most likely to obtain favorable results through both negotiation and litigation at a reasonable cost.

-You should seek an attorney who has a minimum of 5 years primarily in family law who has handled cases like yours or very similar to yours in the past.
+You should seek an attorney who has a minimum of 5 to 10 years primarily in family law who has handled cases like yours or very similar to yours in the past.
 For instance, if you are retiring from the military, you want to make sure your attorney has had experience with the division, or resisting the division, of a military pension.
 Has the attorney previously divided a military pension?

 Question 4: In paying a retainer, should I agree to a large non-refundable retainer?